What will your legacy be?

 Leave SMYAL a gift through your will or revocable living trust.
 You may also name SMYAL as a beneficiary by designating SMYAL as a beneficiary of your bank account, retirement and pension plan, or life insurance policy.

 The following is basic sample wording to make a provision for SMYAL in your will:

 I give and bequeath to the Sexual Minority Youth Assistance League, 410 7th Street, SE, Washington, DC 20003 (Federal Tax I.D. #52-1394900) DOLLAR AMOUNT or % OF MY ESTATE to be used for its general purposes.

 You can also name SMYAL as the beneficiary to a retirement account (IRA, 401(k), 403(b), etc) or a life insurance plan.
 To do that, simply contact your plan administrator and they can help you fill out the appropriate forms.

 Donate securities (i.e., stock), personal property, real estate and insurance policies.

 Talk to your legal or financial adviser to learn more about the ways in which you can include SMYAL in your estate plan.
-For more information about how you can support SMYAL for years to come, please contact Jason Laney at email@example.com or 202-567-3155.
+Persons over 70.5 years also have the option of directly donating from an IRA to charity by making a Qualified Charitable Distribution.
+For more information about how you can support SMYAL for years to come, please contact Jason Laney at firstname.lastname@example.org or 202-567-3155.